Unsinkable Seven: 1963

 Eighty-four cars of ninety-one registered entrants started the rally that ran on a 3,100 mile route through Kenya, Uganda and Tanganyika over three days and four nights.

 With dry parts of the road earlier in the rally, Erik Carlsson comfortably led the rally earlier, leading the local Nick Nowicki in a Peugeot 404 by three minutes at Kampala and extending it over another local, Beau Younghusband, by half an hour at Nairobi until he ran into an ant bear at Mbulu, requiring repairs but retaining a fifteen-minute lead over Younghusband at Dar es Salaam.
 Carlsson's Saab 96 later succumbed to those damages, breaking a driveshaft.
 Younghusband's Ford Cortina began to lose oil and retired with a seized engine.
 By then the rally was marred by torrential downpours and floods causing chaos for competitors.

 The factory Ford team lost all their Cortinas – Moss, Anne Hall and Bert Shankland – as soon they entered Tanganyika.
 The Ford Anglia of Peter Hughes was to take the lead, but got stuck in the mud for 50 minutes and had to be helped out by eventual winner Nowicki, leaving himself to finish second.

 Amongst the factory drivers, Rauno Aaltonen participated in his second Safari with Tony Ambrose in a Morris 1100.
 They were amongst the top finishers until mud filled up the wheel arches of their car, effectively eliminating them.

-The factory Nissan Bluebird of Takashi Wakabayashi (who later managed the factory rally team, instrumental for its successes in the 1970s) and Yasuharu Nanba (who became the first president of the newly merged Nismo in 1984) were also casualties of the rally.
+The factory Nissan Bluebird of Takashi Wakabayashi (who later managed the factory rally team, instrumental in its successes in the 1970s) and Yasuharu Nanba (who became the first president of the newly merged Nismo in 1984) were also casualties of the rally.

 The pairing of Bill Bengry and Gordon Goby was the only non-African team to finish.
 Only seven of the 84 starters who struggled back to the finish line lasted until the end and were awarded the nickname "Unsinkable Seven"; only 8% of those who started completed the rally, making it the record lowest rate ever.